tgsmith61591/clust4j/README.md

   - [*k*-Medoids](https://en.wikipedia.org/wiki/K-medoids), an unsupervised clustering method that chooses datapoints as centers (medoids or exemplars) and works with an arbitrary matrix of distances between datapoints instead of using the Euclidean norm.

-            KMedoids km = new KMedoids(mat, new KMedoids.KMedoidsPlanner(k).setScale(true));
+            KMedoids km = new KMedoids(mat, new KMedoids.BaseKCentroidPlanner(k).setScale(true));
             km.train();
             // Returns either [1,0] or [0,1] depending on seed:
             final int[] results = km.getPredictedLabels();

 - Hierarchical algorithms:
   - [Agglomerative](https://en.wikipedia.org/wiki/Hierarchical_clustering), a "bottom up" approach: each observation starts in its own cluster, and pairs of clusters are merged as one moves up the hierarchy.
+Agglomerative clustering is __not__ computationally friendly in how it scales.
+The agglomerative clustering procedure performs at O(n<sup>2</sup>), but far outperforms its cousin, Divisive Clustering.

             AgglomerativeClusterer a = new AgglomerativeClusterer(mat, new BaseHierarchicalPlanner().setScale(true));
             a.train();